 Unlike a table definition, a view definition does not require that you specify where to store rows.
 A view is a SELECT statement stored in the system catalog, not a physical copy of the data; ALLBASE/SQL extracts data from physical tables at the time you use the view.
 Views can be used for both retrieving and modifying data.
-Refer to "Updatability of Queries" in the "SQL Queries" chapter for restrictions governing the use of a view to change data in a base table.
+Refer to "Updatability of Queries" in Chapter 3 , "SQL Queries," for restrictions governing the use of a view to change data in a base table.

-The WITH CHECK OPTION for views is described in the "Constraints, Procedures, and Rules" chapter.
+The with check option for views is described in Chapter 4 , "Constraints, Procedures, and Rules."